CIS565-Fall-2014/Project3-Pathtracer/README.md

 This is a CUDA based Monte-Carlo Path tracer that renders images of different objects(sphere, cube, obj file) in various materials including diffuse, reflection, refraction, and more in the future.
 The render window will show real-time rendering progress (like other renderers do:) ), and camera angle can be changed at real-time to allow interesting shots!
+To run my code in visual studio, press "ctrl+F5 ", sometimes, the renderer will stuck at 46 frame for certain scene (for instance, myScene.txt) but sometimes it works perfectly if restart the rendering without changing anything.
+So just keep trying.
+I definitely need to fix this in the future.

 ## BACIC FEATURES